Retirement Living Hub

 Navigating Sentimental Items and Family Heirlooms

-This phase is often the most emotionally challenging.
+This phase was often the most emotionally challenging, especially for Dorothy.
 Sentimental items, photographs, and heirlooms carry immense personal history.
-You approach these with extra care and respect, understanding that “letting go” does not mean “forgetting.”
-Your goal is to honor the memories while making practical decisions about physical possessions.
+We approached these with extra care and respect, understanding that “letting go” did not mean “forgetting.”

-Consider these strategies for managing sentimental items:
+We considered these strategies for managing sentimental items:

 Flat lay of home staging items: paint roller, color swatches, plant, and blanket.